electronut/ElectronutLabs-bluey/README.md

 - 2.4 GHz PCB antenna
 - NFC PCB antenna

-## What can you do with Bluey?

-Well, it's up to your imagination. :-)

 ## Getting Started with Bluey

 ## Bluey project on hackaday.io

 https://hackaday.io/project/19962-bluey

-## Projects that use Bluey
+## What can you do with Bluey?

-These are demo projects we have built using **bluey**.
+Well, it's up to your imagination. :-) But here are some demo projects we have built using **bluey**.

 - [SensorTest][1] - outputs all sensor data via UART/USB.
 - [SensorTestBLE][2] - defines custom service to send sensor data via BLE.